petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 ![](_assets/selectsequence.gif)

 Ironically, the Selection Tool doesn't select editparts.
-All mouse clicks are handled as drags.
-When the Selection Tool receives a mouse down event over a selectable editpart, it asks for a drag tracker.
-The editpart returns a tracker derived from SelectEditPartTracker.
-The tracker also receives the mouse down event, as well as any other events, until the mouse button is released.
-When the tracker interprets a selection gesture, it modifies the viewer's selection.
-Trackers even handle events like double-click.
+All mouse clicks are handled as drags. <span style="background:#fff88f">When the Selection Tool receives a mouse down event over a selectable editpart, it asks for a drag tracker</span>.
+The<span style="background:#fff88f"> editpart returns a tracker derived from SelectEditPartTracke</span>r.
+The tracker also receives the mouse down event, as well as any other events, until the mouse button is released. <span style="background:#fff88f">When the tracker interprets a selection gesture, it modifies the viewer's selection.
+Trackers even handle events like double-click.</span>

 For more on the selection tool and trackers, see the section on [Selection Interaction](#Interactions/Selection).